 Coming face-to-face with the horrors of Cambodia's genocide at S21 was a straitening experience.
 Nonetheless, we left Phnom Penh in an optimistic mood; it's an interesting city and we want to spend more time there.
 Our visit to Cambodia was an afterthought to our Vietnam plans -- "while we're so close..." -- but the country … Continue reading The wonders of Siem Reap

-Our second day in Phnom Penh was spent at S21, also known as the Tuol Sleng Genocide Museum, a former high school that became one of hundreds of torture and death centres operated by the Khmer Rouge.
+Our second day in Phnom Penh was spent at S21, also known as the Tuol Sleng Genocide Museum, once a high school that became one of hundreds of torture and death centres operated by the Khmer Rouge.
 More than two million Cambodians perished by their hand.
-Supported by Mao, the Khmer Rouge came to power … Continue reading S21: dark place, sad day
+Supported by Mao, the Khmer Rouge seized power in … Continue reading S21: dark place, sad day

 After a three hour bus ride from the Vietnam border along a highway festooned with signs supporting the shamefully corrupt Cambodian People's Party, we arrived in Phnom Penh.
 Our expected transportation did not meet us as expected but a call to the hotel set that right.
 We were soon in a tuk-tuk and on our … Continue reading Phnom Penh: food, palace, pagoda